Skip navigation

 Department: Social Work, Education and Community Wellbeing

-Lucy Grimshaw joined the Department in 2013 and teaches on BA (Homs) Childhood and Early Years Studies and BSc (Homs) Social Work.
+Lucy Grimshaw joined the Department in 2013 and teaches on BA (Hons) Childhood and Early Years Studies, MA Childhood and Early Years Studies and BSc (Hons) Social Work.

 Lucy Grimshaw

 Lucy is a social scientist working within the fields of urban studies and social policy.
-Lucy‘s research interests include welfare and poverty; community work, participation and governance; equality and gender.
+Lucy‘s research interests include pedagogical practice and inequalities; community work and participation; equality and gender.
 Lucy has undertaken several evaluation research projects for public and third sector organisations.
 Lucy has a particular interest in feminist and participatory research.

 • Please visit the Pure Research Information Portal for further information